Offline Diffusion Policy for Multi-User Delay-Constrained Scheduling: Introduction

 \section{Introduction}

-{The} rapid expansion of real-time applications, such as instant messaging \cite{xiao2007understanding}, live streaming \cite{pires2015youtube}, and datacenter management \cite{dayarathna2016energy}, has underscored the necessity for effective multi-user delay-constrained scheduling.
-The quality of scheduling significantly influences user satisfaction, which, in turn, impacts the economic viability of the scheduling system.
-For instance, \cite{kalankesh2020factors} demonstrates that system response time is a predominant factor in user satisfaction within information systems.
-Moreover, an efficient scheduling policy must adhere to resource expenditure budgets.
-For example, power consumption is a critical concern in scheduling problems such as datacenter maintenance \cite{chaoqiang2020a}.
-A resource-efficient scheduling policy will also facilitate the development of low-carbon systems, e.g., \cite{chen2022roles, li2023low}.
+\IEEEPARstart{T}{he} rapid expansion of real-time interactive applications, such as instant messaging \cite{xiao2007understanding}, live streaming \cite{pires2015youtube}, embodied AI \cite{embodied_survey}, and data center management \cite{dayarathna2016energy}, has underscored the necessity for effective multi-user delay-constrained scheduling.
+Such scenarios often involve users with diverse latency sensitivities, requiring efficient allocation of limited resources under dynamic conditions \cite{wang2024appointment}.
+The quality of scheduling directly has a direct impact on user satisfaction and the economic viability of the system.
+For instance, \cite{kalankesh2020factors} shows that system response time is a predominant factor in user satisfaction, especially in mobile communication systems.
+Embodied AI systems, e.g., robotics \cite{robotic_survey}, intelligent manufacturing \cite{industry_survey}, and autonomous driving \cite{ad_survey}, require timely, resource-efficient sensor data transmission, which can be hindered by hardware, battery, or environmental constraints \cite{Ge_2023_ICCV}.
+Moreover, scheduling policies must respect resource budgets; for example, power consumption is a critical concern in datacenter maintenance \cite{chaoqiang2020a}, and resource-efficient scheduling can also promote low-carbon systems \cite{li2023low}.

-These requirements compel schedulers to make instantaneous decisions that adhere to stringent delay \cite{li2021delay} and resource \cite{tang2020minimizing} constraints.
-The delay metric depends on the comprehensive dynamics and control of the system over time, while resource constraints add further complexity to scheduling decisions.
-Traditional optimizaiton-based scheduling methods, such as dynamic programming, e.g., \cite{singh2019throughput, chen2018timely}, and Lyapunov optimization, e.g., \cite{pan2017energy, liu2023learning}, rely on predefined rules or stochastic approximation algorithms that can address resource constraints through compact formulations.
-However, they may not adapt effectively to the dynamic and unpredictable nature of real-world systems.
-System dynamics are typically time-varying and challenging to estimate accurately, further complicating the scheduling process.
-For example, existing research, e.g., \cite{han2020channel, cui2022channel}, highlights that the utilization of extremely large aperture arrays in massive multiple-input multiple-output (MIMO) systems leads to non-stationary channel conditions, impacting transceiver design and channel state information acquisition.